by Texas Homesteader~

 Easiest Breakfast Sausage Seasoning Blend

 So I got to looking for various seasoning blends online.
 But many of them called for seasonings I don’t typically use or have on hand.

 It kinda defeats the purpose for me to go buy a small bottle of spice that I may never use before it gets old.

 I mixed various seasonings into that ground pork and cooked it in my *Solar Oven in preparation for making my breakfast muffins. (cause DANG it’s too hot for inside cooking!)

 Then I gave RancherMan a little nibble of my homemade-seasoned and cooked breakfast sausage.
-He’s always my kitchen guinea pig – LOL.
-He was super excited and said I nailed it!
+Bless his heart, he’s always my kitchen guinea pig – LOL.
+He was super excited about the flavor and said I nailed it!

 So if, like us, you’re looking to season regular ground pork into breakfast sausage, here’s the simple seasonings I used for a lb of ground pork: